The problem isn’t what you think it is.

 Here, you want to pre-plan internal links based on the (1) most relevant topically or (2) giving love to the underappreciated pages or posts on your site.

 Solving the former is obvious.
 Solving the later more complicated.
 But fire up Screaming Frog, sort pages by internal links and volume, then export a list to hand over to editors and writers.

 Re-check every ~30 days and re-calibrate accordingly.

 Technique #2.
-Content structure & subheadings
+Content Structure & Subheadings

 We’ve already beat this dead horse, so no need to elaborate much.

 Certain types of keywords should have similar overall structures.
 That means they should have similar subheadings to answer the same major points.
-That means all similar content across yoru site should have a consistent template that writers stuck to, all but ensuring they can’t veer too far outside the lines.
+That means all similar content across your site should have a consistent template that writers stuck to, all but ensuring they can’t veer too far outside the lines.

 Everything from your word counts, to H2s and H3s for a product review page, as one example, should largely look like this: